When to Report Abuse and Neglect

 Share with all constituents and include your YSO’s commitment to maintaining a safe environment.
 Sharing your Code of Conduct with community members ensures the Code of Conduct is well-known and safety standards are upheld by all.
 Parents and caregivers of children in your care as well as related organizations should have access to your organization’s Code of Conduct and Code of Ethics.

-Verify all current staff and volunteers understand, agree, and sign the Code of Conduct.
+Verify all current staff and volunteers understand, agree with, and sign the Code of Conduct.
 Staff and volunteers must be trained in and have opportunities to discuss the Code of Conduct.
 At hire, all staff should sign a Statement of Receipt and Agreement to ensure they understand the expected behaviors and standards at your organization.

 Integrate review and acknowledgment of your Code of Conduct into your screening and hiring process for all new staff and volunteers.
 Highlight the importance of child safety at your organization to potential and new staff and volunteers.
 Provide candidates the opportunity to read-through and sign off on the Code of Conduct.